GoogleChrome/developer.chrome.com/site/en/docs/apps/chrome_apps_on_mobile/index.md

 us your feedback using the [Github issue tracker][3], our [Chrome Apps developer forum][4], on [Stack Overflow][5], or our [G+ Developers page][6].**_

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FNYKWfrpCKjWdrBh45zK.jpg", alt="A Chrome App running on both desktop and mobile", height="459", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/FNYKWfrpCKjWdrBh45zK.jpg", alt="A Chrome App running on both desktop and mobile", height="459", width="800" %}

 ## Overview {: #overview }